 Our more than 6,500 students are educated across nine buildings.
 The district houses three Pre-K Counts programs, while six K-5 elementary schools funnel students into one of two 6-8 middle schools.
 One senior high school serves grades 9, 10, 11, and 12.

-The district is slowly, but steadily shifting from a predominance of farming and blue collar homes to a suburban-type residential community.
-Many residents find their employment outside the district boundaries in the King of Prussia, Exton, Allentown or Reading areas.
-The modernization of Route 422, a major artery into the Philadelphia area which passes through the southern edge of the district, has caused more rapid growth on the eastern, or Montgomery County side.
+The geographic size makes school bus transportation a fact of life for better than 90% of the student body at all levels.
+Every school in the district has health room coverage and school counseling services and handles the majority of special education students in-house.
+The support services of school psychologists are available at all levels.The district is shifting from a predominance of farming and blue-collar homes to a suburban-type residential community.
+Many residents find employment outside the district boundaries in the King of Prussia, Exton, Allentown, or Reading areas.
+The modernization of Route 422, a major artery into the Philadelphia area which passes through the southern edge of the district, has caused more rapid growth on the eastern or Montgomery County side.
 Pennsylvania Routes 100 and 73 provide the other major traffic arteries across the district.